Search Articles

 .

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

-Marilyn Dellit
+Marilyn Dellit says:

 I know how crucial magnesium is for many processes within the body, and it is often recommended in SAFM posts.
 I am wondering when you suggest a combo Mag + Calcium, as this is often found in supplements with clients.